Palestinian keffiyeh: Symbolism

-Production in Palestine
+Production

-Today, this symbol of Palestinian identity is now largely imported from China.
+Palestinian keffiyehs are now largely imported from China.
 With the scarf's growing popularity in the 2000s, Chinese manufacturers entered the market, driving Palestinians out of the business.
 For five decades, Yasser Hirbawi had been the only Palestinian manufacturer of keffiyehs, making them across 16 looms at the Hirbawi Textile Factory in Hebron.
 In 1990, all 16 of the looms were functioning, making around 750 keffiyehs per day.
-By 2010, only 2 looms were used, making a mere 300 keffiyehs per week.
-Unlike the Chinese manufactured ones, Hirbawi uses 100% cotton.
+By 2010, only two looms were used, making a 300 keffiyehs per week.
+Unlike the Chinese-manufactured ones, Hirbawi uses cotton only.
 Hirbawi's son Izzat stated the importance of creating the Palestinian symbol in Palestine: "the keffiyeh is a tradition of Palestine and it should be made in Palestine.
 We should be the ones making it."
+Following the 2023 Gaza war, demand has doubled; it could not be met, because Hirbawi has a monthly production of 5,000.